 High Noon is not a traditional western as it was much more based on good morals than “bang bang” and “cowboy vs Indians”.
 I have to say, I’ve never really liked it when Natives Americans are the bad ones in Western because, first, it’s racist and, second, it’s not representative of the reality.
 But that’s another story!
 High Noon manages to escape with grace from these prejudices.
 The film is also known to be a symbolic opposition against the blacklisting and McCarthyism there was at the time in the United States.
 John Wayne saw it as the most un-American thing he has never seen.
 Fred Zinnemann said of High Noon that it was “a story about a man’s conflict of conscience.”

 High Noon‘s screenwriter Carl Foreman was blacklisted during the Maccartysme area.
 Sadly enough, screenwriters seemed to have been the scapegoats of the Maccartysme…

 His script remains memorable for the glorification of the individual, glorified with the words, and the values he shares so well with us.

-As I often like to do it, here are some of my favourite quotes of the film:
+As I often like to do, here are some of my favourite quotes from the film:

 1- Helen (to Harvey) : You’re a good-looking boy: you’ve big, broad shoulders.
 But he’s a man.
 And it takes more than big, broad shoulders to make a man.